Monumental-Shopping/go-discord-webhook/README.md

 # go-discord-webhook
-Easy way to create and send Discord webhooks
+Source code to easily create and send webhooks